jrmaugeri/jrmaugeri/README.md

 - 👋 Hi, I’m @jrmaugeri
 - 👀 I’m interested in natural sciences, and mathematics, and the intersection of the two.
 - 🌱 I’m currently learning MS ADS syracuse ischool
-- 💞️ I’m looking to collaborate on cryptocurrency projects
+- 💞️ I’m looking to collaborate on data science projects of many kinds.
 - 📫 How to reach me josephrmaugeri@gmail.com

 <!---